5C0R410N/IPL-Sales-Analyzer/README.md

 Step 1: Install Termux from F-Droid

 · Download Termux directly from: https://f-droid.org/packages/com.termux/
-· Suggested version: 0.118.3 (1002) (You will see "suggested/recommended" version beside the name)
-· Not mandatory to download this specific version
+·Suggested version: 0.118.3 (1002) (You will see "suggested/recommended" version beside the name) ·Not mandatory to download this specific version

 Step 2: Install Termux App

-· After download, find the Termux app in your Internal Storage at "Download" or "Downloads" folder (varies by device) · During installation, you may see Google Security alerts about "outdated package" or "unknown source installation" · Just ignore these warnings and continue the installation process
+· After download, find the Termux app in your Internal Storage at "Download" or "Downloads" folder (varies by device) ·During installation, you may see Google Security alerts about "outdated package" or "unknown source installation" ·Just ignore these warnings and continue the installation process

 Step 3: Verify Termux Authenticity

 · Termux is a legitimate open-source project
-· You can verify it here: https://github.com/termux
+·You can verify it here: https://github.com/termux
-· If you have doubts about installing "virus or malware", this tool is not for you
+·If you have doubts about installing "virus or malware", this tool is not for you

 Step 4: Run Installation Command